qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh.rst

   * extract a particular date time: the dataset matching the provided time is rendered and stay fixed during map navigation.

+.. note:: You can add dataset group to a mesh layer with the same name, but not from the same URI.
+Dataset group names are automatically renamed to "Original Name_Number".

 .. _meshsymbology: